stephaniefriddle/Restaurants/README.md

 To accomplish this, I have a web server that's connected with ExpressJS.
 I use CRUD actions to manipulate the data.

 ## Requirements and Project Features
-You're currently reading the README, but below you will find the other requirements and features I've choosen to implement:
+You're currently reading the README, but below you will find the other requirements and features I've chosen to implement:

  - I used Bootstrap to create a responsive design with two media queries, one for mobile and one for desktop.
 On the main page, the table of the results is responsive.
-On mobile the table layout is vertical and some fields are hidden.
+On mobile the table layout is vertical.
 If on desktop view, table is responsive and will scroll horizontally if needed.

  - You'll see more than the required 5 commits.